The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis

 To deal with this dependency of compositional data on the particular set of parts that are included, the use of ratios of parts as the basis for statistical analysis was proposed by John Aitchison \citep{Aitchison:82, Aitchison:86}, who laid the foundation for a field of statistics often referred to as compositional data analysis, or CoDA.
 Ratios are invariant with respect to deleting parts from or adding parts to a composition, and are thus described as being subcompositionally coherent (simply referred to here as coherent), whereas any analysis of the original compositional data is incoherent.
 But ratios are awkward to handle statistically -- their distributions are generally skewed and there is an asymmetry between the numerator and the denominator so that, for example, the variance of $A/B$ is not equal to the variance of $B/A$.
-The logarithmic transformation reduces the skewness, the variance of $\log(A/B)$ equals the variance of $\log(B/A)$ and either $\log(A/B)$ or $\log(B/A)$ can be used in linear modelling, since they are just a change of sign.
+The logarithmic transformation reduces the skewness, the variance of $\log(A/B)$ equals the variance of $\log(B/A)$, and either $\log(A/B)$ or $\log(B/A)$ can be used in linear modelling, since they are just a change of sign.
 Because of the logarithmic transform, additive changes in logratios are thus multiplicative changes in the ratios, as in logistic regression, for example, where a logratio, the log-odds, is modelled as an additive model of explanatory variables, and additive effects back-transform to multiplicative effects on the odds.

 Hence, logarithms of ratios, called logratios, have become the preferred transformation for those following the tradition of Aitchison, and once this transformation is made, regular statistical methods applicable to interval-scale data can continue as before.
+This approach is exemplified by \cite{Grunskyetal:24}, who present a workflow called GeoCoDA for using the logratio transformation in both unsupervised and supervised learning in geochemistry.
 For an in-depth review and reappraisal of Aitchison's ideas and legacy in the 40 years since his 1982 JRSS discussion paper \citep{Aitchison:82}, see \cite{GreenacreEtAl:23}.